yunzhang77/fundulus/6. Downstream analysis/readMe.md

 ## OUTPUT
 Graphic result
 ## NOTE
-This step is done on the local unix box
+This step is done on the local Unix box